will-wow/larkdown/README.md

 ## Roadmap

 - [x] basic querying and unmarshaling of headings, lists, and text
+- [ ] make sure this works with extracting front matter
+- [ ] make sure this doesn't interfere with rendering the markdown to HTML with goldmark (possibly by wrapping nodes)
 - [ ] matchers/unmarshalers for more nodes like codeblocks by language
 - [ ] nth instance matcher for queries like "the second list"
 - [ ] string-based query syntax, ie. `"['# heading']['## heading2'].list[1]"`